CardboardIoT/smart-pinhole-workshop/exercises/receive_light/problem.md

 YES!
 We sense and emit light readings.

-These readings help us take better pictures.
+The readings will help us take better pictures.
 But we need to know what they are.

 Let's create a `LightMeter UI` to view our readings in real time.